 Image by Eric Nathan Getty Images

 Navigating the souq takes a bit of practice.
-You enter by going slightly uphill away from the sea.
+You enter through a two-storey, domed gateway on the Corniche (by the traffic lights) and head slightly uphill away from the sea.
 If you keep turning right at each junction, you will of course come back to the sea.
 If in doubt, head downhill.
 That said, getting lost inside the souq is part of the fun.
-A right fork at the first junction and a left at Muscat Pharmacy should lead you to an Aladdin's cave of a bead shop, but then again...
+A right fork at a pedestrian roundabout and a left at Muscat Pharmacy should lead you to an Aladdin's cave of a bead shop, but then again…